openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

  - A fixed-length octet string containing the ML-DSA public key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

+#### Secret Key Packets (Packet Type IDs 5 and 7)

 The algorithm-specific secret key for ML-DSA+ECDSA keys is this series of values:

  - A fixed-length octet string representing the ECDSA secret key as a big-endian encoded integer, whose length depends on the algorithm used as specified in {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string containing the ML-DSA secret key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.
+ - A fixed-length octet string containing the ML-DSA secret key in seed format, whose length is 32 octets (compare {{tab-mldsa-artifacts}}).
+   The seed format is defined in accordance with Section 3.6.3 of [FIPS-204].
+   Namely, the secret key is given by the value `xi` generated in step 1 of `ML-DSA.KeyGen` [FIPS-204].
+   Upon parsing the secret key format, or before using the secret key, for the expansion of the key, the function `ML-DSA.KeyGen_internal` [FIPS-204] has to be invoked with the parsed value of `xi` as input.